Saggi123/odin-recipes/README.md

 # odin-recipes
-A Sample Recipe Website for Odin Projects Course
+A Sample Recipe Website for Odin Projects Course.This mini website is used to demonstrate very basic HTML features